Strategic Plan for Road Services (SPRS)

 Road Services Division 2021-2022 Business Plan

-Lines of Business are the high-level units for which King County leaders “check” operational performance and problem-solve.
-Strategic plans such as the SPRS 2014 Update on this page are implemented operationally through Lines of Business and can be read as a pair.
+Lines of Business Plans are used by King County leaders to “check” operational performance and to support problem solving.
+Strategic plans, such as the Strategic Plan for Road Services (2014) Update, are implemented operationally through each agency's biennium Line of Business Plan.

-Top "products" we deliver, like roadways, bridges, drainage, traffic control and roadside features, are matched with what county residents expect, like a smooth road surface, open lanes, no standing water and vegetation that doesn’t interfere with use.
+Top "products" we deliver, like roadways, bridges, drainage, traffic control and roadside features, are matched with what county residents expect, like a smooth road surface, open lanes, no standing water and vegetation that doesn't interfere with use.
 The 2019-2020 Roads Line of Business Plan identifies the costs of delivering these conditions and services.
 New to the 2019-2020 Roads Business Plan is inclusion of a Product Catalog that provides metrics to guide implementation tracking.
 This helps Road Services to prioritize work with the limited resources it has.